STransform/finance_module/README.md

 # OTech-ERP

-This system consist of hr modules.
+This system consist of finance modules.
 Initially, it is launched with the HRMS module.
-Additional modules, such as finance will be integrated at a later stage.
+Now we started customizing finance modules.integration will be done at a later stage.

 ## Technology stack
 - Python: Programming language
 - JS: Client-side interactions and dynamic functionalities